Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Pericardium

-Answer is C: Mucosa is a mucous membrane (and secretes mucus).
+Answer is C: Mucosa is a mucous membrane (and secretes mucus). - Which of the following is NOT made predominantly from epithelial tissue?

 A. In the dermis